 While increases in wages and salaries slowed, benefit costs accelerated during the year ended September 2003.
 Wages and salaries rose a modest 2.3 percent for State and local government workers, while benefits increased 6.7 percent for the year ending September 2003.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Growth in compensation costs for State and local government workers during the year ended September 2003 on the Internet at http://www.bls.gov/opub/ted/2003/nov/wk1/art03.htm (visited May 18, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Growth in compensation costs for State and local government workers during the year ended September 2003 at https://www.bls.gov/opub/ted/2003/nov/wk1/art03.htm (visited October 03, 2023).